 Some confuse mortgage life insurance and mortgage insurance but they are two different things.

 You require mortgage insurance (often called mortgage default insurance) if you pay less than 20% of the home’s purchase price.
 It protects lenders like Loans Canada in case you stop making mortgage payments.
 A mortgage insurance policy will pay the lender a portion of the principal if you default on the loan.

-In contrast, mortgage life insurance pays your mortgage debt in the event of your death.
+In contrast, mortgage life insurance covers your mortgage debt in the event of your death.

 Is mortgage life insurance different from CMHC insurance?